Bobalot/bitcoinsign/README.md

 Please see [tests/test.py](https://github.com/bobalot/bitcoinsign/tree/master/tests/test.py) for examples of how to use the sign and verify module in python.

 	import bitcoinsign
-	# Don't import this into your wallet, thinking he-he someone might have
+	# Don't import this private key into your wallet, thinking he-he someone might have
 	# left some coins in there that I can steal.
 	# Many popular services such as blockchain.info will set the latest
-	# empty address in your wallet as the change address for the next transaction.
+	# added address in your wallet as the change address for the next transaction.
 	# So the next time you send some funds the change will end up in this address
 	# and someone else will almost certainly be watching it and take the coins before you do.
 	priv_key = "5KBXt56X5DTzczziU7pqKB6g7iE7HcUCePeTEgF3N2mhhf7ENug"